A Hearing Screening for Hearing Loss

 - Workplace Problems

-Sadly, the reaction that many people have when they begin to experience hearing problems is to ignore the situation or pass it off as “something they can live with” because they are embarrassed to admit they are having a problem.
-In fact, a simple hearing test and proactive treatment with hearing aids would protect and preserve good hearing longer, and allow you to fully enjoy life again without strain.
+Sadly, many people's reaction when they begin to experience hearing problems is to ignore the situation or pass it off as “something they can live with” because they are embarrassed to admit they are having a problem.
+In fact, a simple hearing screening and proactive treatment with hearing aids would protect and preserve good hearing longer and allow you to fully enjoy life again without strain.

 Beltone Chicago Offers Free Hearing Tests

 Beltone has been an industry leader in hearing aids and hearing health for over 79 years.
 We offer free hearing tests that are comprehensive, personalized, and convenient.
 A hearing specialist will begin with a personalized hearing health assessment that familiarizes our staff with your needs.
 Through a series of questions about your medical history, symptoms, lifestyle, and habits, we begin to understand what you are experiencing.
 Then, state-of-the-art testing technology will perform a video ear scan and audiometric test.
 Your hearing care professional will explain and detail what they are doing and what the results are revealing through every step.

 We Start With A “PHHA”

 A personalized hearing health assessment is a series of questions about your lifestyle, medical history, and habits that allow our hearing care professionals to understand your hearing health.
 This includes getting to know environments you frequent most, your surroundings at home, and what you enjoy doing.